-All teams struggle with technical debt, and every software team creates technical debt that it strives to minimize.
+All teams struggle with technical debt, and every software team creates a technical debt that it strives to minimize.
 Some teams are better at repaying this debt than others and succeed in recognizing tech debt’s negative impacts, quantifying possible impacts, prioritizing fixes, and committing to a resolution plan.

-Three Faces: Local, Global, and Systemic
+The Three Faces: Local, Global, and Systemic Technical Debt

 Some debts eventually force teams to declare software bankruptcy, while others warrant simple interest payments.
 Trivial debts can be ignored since they may be repaid at any point.
-Teams fall into the fallacy that all technical debt should be eliminated, but the real-world truth is that only the most untenable debt needs to be discarded.
+It is too easy for a development team to fall for the fallacy that all technical debt should be eliminated, but the real-world truth is that only the most untenable debt needs to be discarded.

-is self-contained in a single application or service.
-Unlike local debt, global debt involves SOLID violations across subsystems in a larger system that spread to seemingly unrelated areas.
+This is self-contained in a single application or service.
+Unlike local debt, global debt involves SOLID violations across subsystems in a larger system that spreads to seemingly unrelated areas.
 Examples include a mismatch between abstraction layers (presentation vs. data), problems at other integration points, and hard coupling.
 These issues don’t impact consumers of the application or service but are felt when modifying the service itself.

 Local Technical Debt: Agile Low-Hanging Fruit

-Known refactoring techniques like “extract method” or “extract superclass” typically solve local technical debt.
+Known refactoring techniques like “extract method” or “extract superclass” typically solve the local technical debt.
 They may even mirror known code katas, which makes them the least consequential or even downright trivial.
 Let’s take a look at an example: